Music lovers, thrill seekers, conversationalists all across the fruited plain, Rushlin Bohr, joining you here together in the darkness.

 So we'll do that.

-Take a brief time out now, be right back.
+Take a brief time out now.

 As always, folks, I want to thank you sincerely from the bottom.

-My sizable beating heart.
+My sizable, beating heart.

 Makes it all worth it.